"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 The following excerpt from "Holman Bible Dictionary" shows the significance of placing the mark on the forehead:

 The Hebrew for "mark" is the Hebrew letter "tav."
-The only other use of the "tav" alone is found in Job, which shows a sign of exemption from judgment (source):
+The only other use of the "tav" alone is in the book of Job, which shows a sign of exemption from judgment (source):

 Job 31:35 - Oh, that I had one to hear me!
 Here is my mark.
 Oh, that the Almighty would answer me, that my Prosecutor had written a book!

 The ancient "tav" was in the form of a cross (source).
 How fitting that the "seal of the living God" (Revelation 7:2) is a cross signifying exemption from judgment.
-Jesus' death on the cross reconciled us to God through His blood, exempting us from "the handwriting of requirements" of the Law in forgiveness:
+Jesus' death on the cross reconciled men to God through His blood, exempting believers from "the handwriting of requirements" of the Law in forgiveness: